Diet and Surgery for pancreatic cancer

 Eating after surgery

 After some operations you will be advised not to eat for a few days to let your system heal.
 When your doctors are happy, you will begin with sips of water before reintroducing a light diet, soft diet and building up to eating and drinking normally again.
-If you weren’t taking them before, you may need pancreatic enzyme replacement therapy to ensure you are able to absorb the nutrients from your food now a portion of your pancreas is missing.
+If you weren’t taking them before, you may need pancreatic enzyme replacement therapy to ensure you are able to absorb the nutrients from your food now that a portion of your pancreas is missing.

 What is a light diet?